AndrewGYork/gfp_magnetofluorescence/README.md

 * A (limited) PDF version of the publication; note that this does not include animated/interactive figures.
 * TODO: Code which produces figures (in the `figure_generation` directory).
 You can run and modify this code to verify and explore our results.
 See `figure_generation/README.txt` for instructions how to run the figure generation code.

 Some files aren't suitable for version control, (e.g. raw data).
-These are stored in a dedicated repository:
+These are stored in dedicated repositories:

 * https://doi.org/10.5281/zenodo.8136926
 * https://doi.org/10.5281/zenodo.8137092